usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.2_DITAP-Strategy-For-Executive-Leaders-Curriculum/Module 5/Influencing Agency Decisions.md

 As a leader in your agency, your influence goes beyond individual procurements.
 You shape the culture, priorities, and strategic direction of your agency.
 Through leadership techniques, you can influence change, foster innovation, and promote collaboration and agile teaming.

 Your position as a senior government leader gives you the unique power to transform how your agency approaches digital procurement.
-You're not just managing individual contracts—you're shaping the entire ecosystem that determines whether technology serves your mission or holds it back.
+You're not just managing individual contracts, you're shaping the entire ecosystem that determines whether technology serves your mission or holds it back.

 ## Use Your Authority to Change the Game